TM 65 mine

 An inert TM 65 77 on display.

 The TM 65 (Telamiina 65) is a circular Finnish minimum metal anti-tank blast mine.
-It is broadly based on the Russian TM-62 mine.
+It is broadly based on the Soviet TM-62 mine.
 The mines body is made from a thin shell of fibreglass over a cast block of explosive, with a central fuze well that holds the pressure fuze.
 The original TM 65 used a US-65 fuze as used in the SM-65 anti-personnel mine, the later TM 65 77 uses a pressure fuze similar to the Russian MV-5 fuze called Painesytytin 77.

 The fuze is covered with a plastic pressure plate, giving it an activation pressure of 150 to 300 kg.
 However, if this is not installed, the mine will activate with a pressure of a few kg.
 The mine also has a secondary fuze well on the side for the installation of anti-handling devices or daisy chaining several mines.